 The Group writes off a loan / security balance (and any related allowances for impairment losses) when loan review committee determines that the loans / securities are uncollectible.
-This determination is reached after the loan or security has been classified as "loss" for two consecutive years.
+This determination is reached after the loan or security has been classified as "loss" for two consecutive years or to the extent a loan or security is considered irrecoverable and it is decided that there is no realistic probability of recovery.
 All write-offs must be approved by the Board and Bank of Ghana.